Changes in SEO are Inevitable!

 2. One thing that we noticed in 2018 that we feel is likely to continue in 2019 is the fracturing of the SEO toolset market.
 Despite the popularity of all in one toolsets like SEMRush, Ahrefs and others, it seems the constant moving target that is SEO still provides an open market for lesser-known or newer players.
 This becomes especially true as AI evolves the landscape of search.
 Google seems to be leveraging A.I more and more every year for search, and the better toolsets (and SEO practitioners) adapt and analyze to these shifts, the better they will be at helping to promote their clients.
 Another thing that we predict will become even more important in 2019 is branded search signals.
 Already there has been a lot of talk in the industry about how the future of search is going to leverage mentions more and more, and we are already seeing some signs of this impacting both our agency’s marketing presence as well as our clients’.

 3. For the last few years we have offered a more diverse digital marketing offering than a lot of our local competition.
+We have even built custom tools like our website grader to help our current customer base feel more empowered.
 While the brunt of what we do is still tried and true SEO, we are starting to leverage a more holistic approach to digital marketing, adding into our packages things like PPC, content curation, on page optimization, design updates and more.

 Out of all the SEO experts polled, there were a number of technological shifts that seemed to be most pressing on the minds of those in the search industry.
 Those were A.I.
 (Artificial Intelligence) and voice search technology followed by GDPR & Schema Markup.